perses/perses/ROADMAP.md

 ## Alert View

 An integrated alert view is under consideration for future releases.
 This feature will be prioritized after completing the current roadmap items.

 Interested in contributing?
 Start by opening a discussion with your design proposal.

+## Dropping support for React 17

+We are planning to drop support for React 17 the 15th of July 2026.
+It will help us to keep our dependencies up to date and to be able to use libraries that only support React 18 and above.